 For everyone else involved (mom, dad, siblings, dog, etc...), follow the tips in the general section above.
 The most important thing is to keep things simple.
 The baby should be the center of attention in the shoot (and your lives for the foreseeable future).
 Sometimes patterns and loud colored clothing tends to distract.
 Try and stay away from bold colors and patterns (like gingham, stripes, etc...).
 Also, be mindful that it usually takes most women a bit of time to lose the baby weight.
 Shirts, sweaters, and dresses with a bit more room in them can be more complimentary.
 Layering can also help here.

-This is probably the one time in a woman's life when the goal is to show off your (rather large) belly.
+This is probably the one time in a woman's life when the goal is to show off her (rather large) belly.
 Normally (in non-maternity photos), solid dark colors are great because they can be slimming and hide detail.
-For the opposite reason, prints and lighter colors tend to work better for maternity sessions.
+For the opposite reason, prints and lighter colors tend to work well for maternity sessions.
 Sometimes patterned material works well to highlight the shape nicely (here is an example).
 Also to show off your shape a bit more, try to select something that's a more fitted style.

 Keep things simple and elegant.
 Stay away from patterns and colors that are too loud as you want the session to be about you and not your distracting clothes.